Minimum cut: Without terminal nodes

+k-cut

 A generalization of the minimum cut problem without terminals is the minimum k-cut, in which the goal is to partition the graph into at least k connected components by removing as few edges as possible.
 For a fixed value of k, this problem can be solved in polynomial time, though the algorithm is not practical for large k.

 With terminal nodes

-When two terminal nodes are given, they are typically referred to as the source and the sink.
+In the variant called min s-t cut, the input contains, in addition to the graph, two nodes called s (source) and t (target / sink).
+The required output is a partition V = S + T such that s is in S and t is in T.

 In a flow network, the minimum cut separates the source and sink vertices and minimizes the total sum of the capacities of the edges that are directed from the source side of the cut to the sink side of the cut.
 As shown in the max-flow min-cut theorem, the weight of this cut equals the maximum amount of flow that can be sent from the source to the sink in the given network.

-In a weighted, undirected network, it is possible to calculate the cut that separates a particular pair of vertices from each other and has minimum possible weight.
+In a weighted, undirected network, it is possible to calculate the cut that separates a particular pair of vertices from each other and has minimum possible total cost.
 A system of cuts that solves this problem for every possible vertex pair can be collected into a structure known as the Gomory–Hu tree of the graph.

+k-cut

 A generalization of the minimum cut problem with terminals is the k-terminal cut, or multi-terminal cut.
 In a planar graph, this problem can be solved in polynomial time.
 However, in general this problem is NP-hard, even for $k=3$.